Tsumekiri/Easier-ElonaPlusCustom-GX/README.md

 - No item weight
 - No magic spellstock usage
+- Increased max trained potential to 999
+- Receive p + 10 PP on each quest
+- ~~Removed death mark mechanic~~

 As I said, basically a cheaty Overdose mode.
 Otherwise, it stays the same as the main repository.